vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 INTRODUCTION TO THE TANTRĀLOKA

 referring to the contents of another Ahnika he occa- sionally, though not necessarily, alludes to the Ahnika in question by name.
-For instance, in the thirteenth Ähnika he refers to Lingoddhāradikṣa which is the subject matter of the 22nd Ahnika' and to Dikṣā- prastava" which occupies the 14th Ahnika or in the 9th Ahnika he refers to future Sadyonirvaṇadikṣā which is the main theme of the 19th Ahnika.
-Like- wise, he refers to the 13th Ahnika by name in the 1st Ähnika.
+For instance, in the thirteenth āhnika he refers to Lingoddhāradikṣa which is the subject matter of the 22nd Ahnika' and to Dikṣā- prastava" which occupies the 14th Ahnika or in the 9th Ahnika he refers to future Sadyonirvaṇadikṣā which is the main theme of the 19th Ahnika.
+Like- wise, he refers to the 13th Ahnika by name in the 1st āhnika.
 Jayartha closely follows his master and pro- vides captions to all the Ahnikas in the chapterwise colophons.
 The two colophons, however, relating to the 34th and 37th Ahnikas do not record any name.
 Jayaratha's titles are invariably followed by the word 'Prakāśana'.
 It lends credence to the view that Jayaratha perhaps preferred 'Prakāśa' to 'Viveka' as title for his commentary.
 Normally Jayaratha's nomenclatures echo those of Abhinavagupta but there have been some exceptions as well.
 This has happened in respect of the 16th and 17th Ahnikas.
 According to Abhinavagupta the 16th Ahinka dwells upon Putrakadikṣā, but Jayaratha christens it as Prameyaprakasana (revealing the subjectmatter)

 b. इति कालतत्त्वमुदितं शास्त्रमुखागमनिजानुभवसिद्धम् ।